christophermadsen/coffeemacs/README.md

 For the flycheck package to work you may need to go to "Manage App Execution Aliases" in Windows and turn off "App Installer python.exe" and "App installer python3.exe"

-### Running a Shell
-Running a terminal/shell in Emacs on Windows is really, really awkward.
-There are too many small (sometimes big) things that are broken and there aren't fixes for all of it.
-For most use cases this is fine, but doing more advanced stuff may result in errors.
-So it's honestly recommended to just use a terminal of your choice next to Emacs.
-However, this config comes with a working powershell, which of course can be used by calling `M-x powershell`.

-Using ssh to interact with git may result in an error asking for a ssh_askpass, this can be fixed by adding an environmental variable, in Windows, called `SSH_ASKPASS` and setting it to where git-askpass.exe is installed (this comes with the Windows installation of git), mine was at `C:\Program Files\Git\mingw64\bin`

 ### Markdown (and other files to convert from/to)
 Org-mode is amazing, but alternatives are sometimes used for specific purposes,